adamsilver/fdpb/02-Checkout.md

 It may be tempting to group all fields in form like this.
 Chapter one's registration form could, in theory, be wrapped in a fieldset and legend.
 Whilst this is valid, it creates unnecessary noise to those fields that are perfectly understandable without this treatment.

-As Heydon Pickering says in Inclusive Design Patterns[^], *it's easy to think of patterns as ‘right’ and ‘wrong’*.
+As Heydon Pickering says in Inclusive Design Patterns[^7], *it's easy to think of patterns as ‘right’ and ‘wrong’*.
 As with most design decisions, we should apply solutions based on the context of the problem, not by blindly following a blanket rule.

 ### Provide a sensible default